 - Second primary cancers.
 New cancers have happened in people who have been treated with IMBRUVICA, including cancers of the skin or other organs.

 Diarrhea is a common side effect in people who take IMBRUVICA.
+Drink plenty of fluids during treatment with IMBRUVICA to help reduce your risk of losing too much fluid (dehydration) due to diarrhea.
 Tell your healthcare provider if you have diarrhea that does not go away.

 These are not all the possible side effects of IMBRUVICA.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.